joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 ## Tool Support

-What tool support?
+No special tools needed?
 It's Web Components - any editor will do.
 It's JSX/TSX, so any good editor can handle this.
 And there are TypeScript decorators, even this is well supported.
 So, you don't need to tweak your editor.
 It works, no red squiggles, guaranteed.

+To simplify your life a simple CLI exists.

 ## Restrictions